tombusby/cypherpunk-research/people/amir_taaki.md

 > In 2015, Taaki went to Rojava (Syrian Kurdistan) to offer his skills to the revolution, and served the YPG military.
 He had no training, but spent three and a half months in the YPG military fighting on the front.
 He was then discharged and worked in the civil society for over a year on various projects for Rojava's economics committee.

+## Quotes about Bitcoin Scaling

+> No, it's not very good for that.
+The Bitcoin-network is currently subsidized through inflation, meaning transactions cost about thirty dollars each.
+This vision of Bitcoin as a faster, cheaper and better payments-network is simply not tied to any technological grounding of what Bitcoin is really about.
+If we want to make Bitcoin a competitor to Visa or MasterCard, we would need to increase the blocksize and centralize mining so much that it is basically the same as existing payments networks.
+And even then, at some point, we'll reach a limit where Bitcoin is just not cost-efficient.
+We don't need to have all these miners crunching numbers just so people can buy a coffee.
+That's insane.

 ## Links

 * [Amir Taaki on Wikipedia](https://en.wikipedia.org/wiki/Amir_Taaki)